NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Cloud Software Repository - user guide--DOCID89.md

 ![](images/software_module_load_stacks_full.png)

-**NOTE:** If there is software that you would like to access that is not already in the CVMFS software repository, email the [eRSA Helpdesk](mailto:servicedesk@ersa.edu.au) and request that it be added.
+**NOTE:** If there is software that you would like to access that is not already in the software repository, email the [eRSA Helpdesk](mailto:servicedesk@ersa.edu.au) and request that it be added.
 Ensure you mention that you would like to access it through cloud computing on your VM.

 [Glossary of Terms](#glossary)
 [Top of page](#top)